butcherg/hotpixels/README.md

 # hotpixels
 Scans a raw image and reports hot pixels

 Wrote this to support a DPRevived discussion.
-Uses the LibRaw library to open a raw file, then walks the image data and reports pixels containing a value above a threshold, default 15000.
-Reports the row-column coordinates of the pixel, and the channel (RGB) to which it belongs
+Uses the LibRaw library to open a raw file taken with the lenscap on, then walks the image data and reports pixels containing a value above a threshold, default 15000.
+Reports the row-column coordinates of the pixel, and the channel (RGB) to which it belongs.

 ## Releases